explorable-viz/fluid/artifact-evaluation.md

 ### Step 1

 The raw ingredients for Figure 1 are served by the web app as part of a web page.
 To verify, follow the instructions above for running the web app.
-The web page `http://localhost:1234/` should then display several bar charts; the first and last of these correspond to the two bar charts in Fig. 1.
+The web page `http://localhost:1234/` should then display three bar charts; the first and penultimate of these correspond to the two bar charts in Fig. 1.
 The two tabular views correspond to the two differently-highlighted parts of the table in the middle of Fig 1.
 The relevant PureScript code is the function ```linkingFigs``` in `src/app/Demo.purs`, which loads the Fluid source code for the bar chart, shown at the bottom of Fig. 2.
 This can be found in `fluid/example/linking/bar-chart.fld`.

 We made the following manual changes to the images for inclusion in the paper: we added the "selection 1" and "selection 2" arrows; we changed the selection color on the right-hand side from orange to blue; and we combined the two tabular views into a single table.